 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Reverse stock split: What that means
+Reverse stock split: What it means

-Why companies do reverse stock splits
+Why do companies do reverse stock splits?

 Prevent being delisted